sarfarazit08/CodeRepo/Bitcoin/An Introduction to Hyperledger Technologies.md

 **Note**: With the advent of the Ethereum blockchain platform and the scripting functionality or smart contracts that it enables, there are ongoing attempts to do the same for the Bitcoin blockchain, which does not allow for this, due to security reasons.
 [RSK](http://www.rsk.co/) is one such smart contract platform that seeks to achieve this _"with a 2-way peg to Bitcoin"_.
 The added functionality can go a long way in making the Bitcoin blockchain useful for use cases other than cash transfers.

 ## Exploring Permissionless Blockchains

+### Exploring Permissionless Blockchains

+Let's start by examining the Bitcoin and Ethereum blockchains, both of which are permissionless, public blockchains.
+We will examine several large transactions, and the genesis block for each blockchain.
+We will look at block heights, transaction times, mining pools, timestamps, and block rewards.

+### 'Certifying' a Document

+We have just examined the Bitcoin and Ethereum blockchains, and the key variables to pay attention to.
+Next, let's examine how we can 'certify' a document on both the Bitcoin and Ethereum blockchains simultaneously, using Stamp.io, which is a certification tool.
+We will show you how to easily certify various types of files on Stamp.io, obtaining a 'Stampery Certificate'.
+We will also show you how to cross-check the hash of the transactions on the Bitcoin and the Ethereum blockchains.

+###

 ## Consensus Algorithms
 ## Hyperledger
 ## Other Open Source Permissioned Distributed Ledgers